 Dr Esther Cavett

-Esther is deputy chair of the Board of Trinity Laban Conservatoire of Music and Dance and served on the Board of the City of London Festival.
-She is special adviser on music education to the Incorporated Society of Musicians.
+Esther Cavett is a trustee of The Society of Music Theory (SMA), and was trustee ‘sponsor’ for the SMA Music Literacy research programme, and co-ordinator of the King’s/St George’s Academy, which runs small group, after school music teaching for children living in Southwark, involving King’s students as teaching assistants.
+For eight years she served as governor on the Board of Trinity Laban Conservatoire of Music and Dance, latterly as deputy chair, and was a member of the Board of the City of London Festival.
+She has been special adviser on music education to the Incorporated Society of Musicians.
 She set up and now assists in the running of Water City Music, a charity providing access to performance opportunities for musicians of all skills levels, working collaboratively.
-She supports Teach First music specialist teachers as a coach and gives occasional public talks and seminars on musical topics.
+She has coached Teach First music specialist teachers.

 - In press ‘Supporting the mentee: working at the sharp edge’, in A practical guide for mentoring music teachers, Ed.
 S. Houni and M.Wolf, Routledge.
 (6000 words).

 - 2022: ‘Desire, gratification, and the moment: a music-analytical, psychological, and autobiographical enquiry into the role of repetition in the music of Howard Skempton’, Interdisciplinary Science Reviews